 “Faith is when belief becomes action.”

-“Nothing in His control is ever out of control.”
+“Nothing in his control is ever out of control.”

-Dear Lord, You are the Author and Finisher of our faith, yet You choose to encourage us through the testimony and faith of those who surround us.
-Help me today to trust You fully.
+Dear Lord, You are the Author and Finisher of our faith, yet you choose to encourage us through the testimony and faith of those who surround us.
+Help me today to trust you fully.
 Please use my life to pass on a legacy of faith to those who follow me.
 Amen.

-What type of legacy will you leave to those who follow?
+Throughout this Day: What type of legacy will you leave to those who follow?
 Are you prioritizing the values of the Kingdom of God?
 If your time and affection is being given to things of no eternal value, confess those areas of your life to God and re-center your life on Jesus.

-Further reading: The memory you leave behind.
+Additional Resource: The memory you leave behind.